teamdigitale/eurostat-datawizard/README.md

 5. You can repeat the process starting from _1_ for as many dataset as you like.

 ## Stash
+Stash it's where you can find every dataset that you stored for later use.
 The current stash will be reported here and you can _download_ it too.

 # Run the app on localhost
 This is a [streamlit](https://streamlit.io/)-based app.
 Requirements are managed with [pipenv](https://pipenv.pypa.io/).